blockblockdata/medalla-data-challenge/a003/clustering_inclusion_delay_analysis.md

 We use KMeans as our clustering method along with bar charts, box plots, and 3d visualization of attributes to illustrate heterogeneity among groups.
 Additionally, we use an approach to non-parametric statistical testing called the <a href="https://scikit-posthocs.readthedocs.io/en/latest/generated/scikit_posthocs.posthoc_dunn/>"Dunn test</a> to determine statisical differences between groups.

+For voluntary exits and attester slashings, we omit the box plot due to a limited amount of non 0 data.
+Rather we visualize the non-zero data using

 For the accompanying code for this analysis, <a href="https://blockblockdata.github.io/medalla-data-challenge/a003/code/clustering.html">check out this link.</a>

 ## Clustering of Slots